 I didn’t know I wanted to join the military until I was a junior in high school.
 I had big life goals, but I lacked the drive and direction to get me there.
 I started to see the military as an option for growing up and earning a bit of money in the process.
 Looking

-NOTE: Updated 12-7-28 It is a commonly held belief that true charitable giving should be done anonymously to have its full effect.
-But as we teeter on the brink of the holiday season, with all that the world has endured lately in the form of natural catastrophe (fires, earthquakes and hurricanes, etc.) spreading a little
+It is a commonly held belief that true charitable giving should be done anonymously to have its full effect.
+But as we teeter on the brink of the holiday season, with all that the world has endured lately in the form of pandemic, natural catastrophe (fires, earthquakes and hurricanes, etc.) and politics (no matter what